Join us at One to One Monaco: 15 Years of Innovation Serving the Retail Sector

 • real-world environments

-One of the long-standing obstacles to QA is its technical nature.
+One of the historical impediments to QA: its technical complexity.

-When testing is limited to developers, business users remain mere spectators.
-When testing becomes accessible to them, quality becomes a collective effort.
+When testing is exclusively reserved for developers, business stakeholders remain observers.
+When it becomes accessible, quality becomes a collective responsibility.

-This is what we’re seeing among our retail clients: the widespread adoption of testing fosters collaboration and aligns teams around a common goal: to deliver without breaking anything.
+This is what we observe among our retail clients: the widespread adoption of testing fosters collaboration and aligns teams around a common objective: to deliver without disruption.

-A key issue.
-Because true transformation lies not only in the tool itself, but in instilling a culture of quality throughout all product teams.
+A pivotal topic.
+Because true transformation does not solely reside in the tool, but in disseminating a quality culture across all product teams.

-• from one-time QA to quality built into every sprint;
+• from ad-hoc QA to quality integrated into every sprint;

-Boulanger will discuss the measures implemented, the obstacles encountered, and the benefits achieved in terms of performance and organization.
+Boulanger will share the activated levers, encountered obstacles, and benefits achieved in terms of performance and organizational structure.

 Quality as a Sustainable Competitive Advantage

-Margins no longer allow for approximation.
-Customers no longer tolerate malfunctions.
-Deployments are coming one after another at a steady pace.
+Margins no longer tolerate approximation.
+Customers no longer forgive malfunctions.
+Deployments are occurring at a sustained pace.

 Software quality is no longer a cost center.